ocf/ocfweb/ocfweb/docs/docs/staff/procedures/accounts/renaming.md

 [[!meta title="Rename an account"]]

-We should sparingly rename a user account, and only do so when it is necessary (e.g. typo in the username).
+We should sparingly rename a user account, and only do so when it is necessary (e.g. typo in the username or update of their lived name).

 To rename an individual account, `sorry` the account with the old name and make a `note` of why you are changing the username.
 To run `sorry` you need